National Foam Rolling Day is observed annually on May 11.

 Modify your push-up by placing a foam roller, horizontally, on the mat about 2 inches below your knees.
 Keep your knees on the roller while you perform a full range, standard push-up – nose to the ground.

 Once you’re able to do plenty of push-ups with your foam roller below the knee, try practicing push-ups with the foam roller a little lower down at the mid-shin.
-Likewise, when the mid-shin adjustment has become too easy, you’re ready for big boy push-ups.
+Likewise, when the mid-shin adjustment has become too easy, you’re ready for full push-ups.
 Because you’ve trained your muscles to perform full range push-ups, instead of repeatedly going halfway down, you’ll have perfect, push-up form.

 #6 – Planking

 Position the foam roller horizontally across your mat.
 Get into a forearm plank posture, with the roller about 2 inches above the knee joint and your feet pointed and hovering a few inches off the mat.
 Move your body backward gently as the foam roller rolls forward.
 Stop rolling about 2 inches below your hip joint.
 Then, move back to 2 inches above the knee and so on for 30 to 60 seconds.